Will My Homeowners Insurance Cover Tree Removal?

 Unfortunately, most homeowners insurance policies don’t pay for preventative tree removal.
 It’s still a good idea to do this work, however, because it can save you from having to deal with a more complex and costly problem in the future.
 You may be able to save on preventative tree removal costs by scheduling the work during the off-season.

-How to Figure Out if Homeowners’ Insurance Will Cover Your Tree Removal
+How to Figure Out if Homeowners Insurance Will Cover Your Tree Removal

 Since every policy is different, the only way to know for certain if your insurance will cover tree removal is to check your individual policy.
 If it’s still unclear, give your insurance agent a call to find out for sure.
 It’s also a good idea to document the damage before taking any action, taking thorough photos and videos of any areas that need repair or might be affected by the tree falling.
 This preparation can help you make your case if your insurance company wants to see evidence of the damage.
+Then, hire a local tree removal professional to oversee and complete the process of removing the tree, with the approval of your insurance company.

 Frequently Asked Questions